European Master in Renewable Energy: www.hanzegroningen.eu/mre

 Within the rapidly expanding European renewable energy industry, an urgent demand exists for more post-graduate trained staff specialised in renewable energy technology.
 Together with leading European Universities, EUREC has developed the European Master in Renewable Energy.
-Hanze University of Applied Sciences, Groningen (Hanze UAS), became a member of the EUREC consortium and started this master's programme in September 2012.
+Hanze University of Applied Sciences, Groningen (Hanze UAS), became member of the EUREC consortium and started this master programme in September 2012.
+Order our brochure now, or sign up for the open day.

 The aim of the European Master in Renewable Energy is to train post-graduate students to fill the gap between the growing industry demand for specialised renewable energy expertise and the skills currently available on the job market.